 FHA Mortgage Lender Charleston SC | Information about FHA Loans in South Carolina

 The days of many different types of loans has come and gone and there are about 2 or 3 different kinds of mortgage loan types that exist for the average person.
-The most common one now a days (which wasn’t the case in the past) is the government loan by the FHA (Federal Housing Authority).
+The most common loans now a days (which wasn’t the case in the past) are conventional (a.ka conforming) and the government insured loan by the FHA (Federal Housing Authority).
 Although, not 100% financing it’s pretty close to it.